 The Summer Before the War, I picked up this book because it was by the same author.
 Also, something about the title lured me, subtly promising a type of humour that delights me.
 That promise was fulfilled through both character and story.

-The Major's social-climbing son and Mrs. Ali's sad and confused nephew are most engaging; I loved the heroic poignancy of Abdul Wahid's moment of self-assessment.
-Pettigrew's almost daughter-in-law Sandy, his plotting neighbour, the bossy and squabbling village organizers and their passive husbands are portrayed with hilarious clarity.
+Pettigrew's almost daughter-in-law Sandy, his plotting neighbour, the bossy and squabbling village organizers and their passive husbands are portrayed with hilarious and poignant clarity.

 Most of all, I adore the way this writer deploys language to draw attention to human details we can all relate to.
 An early laugh-out-loud moment was the Major's unreasonable bias against being driven by a woman.
-The reader just knows he's tempting fate to disabuse him of his peculiar ideas about women's "cautious creeping about at intersections, their heavy-handed indifference to gear changing and their complete indifference to the rearview mirror."
+The reader just knows this perception tempts fate, which is about to disabuse him of his peculiar ideas about women's "cautious creeping about at intersections, their heavy-handed indifference to gear changing, and their complete indifference to the rearview mirror."

 When he needs a ride, Mrs. Ali proves a fast, able and enthusiastic driver of her little blue car.
 Riding with her proves relaxing and pleasant.
 On the other hand, sitting in the back of his son's luxury vehicle with his girlfriend Sandy at the wheel makes Pettigrew feel like "a large baby in a rather luxurious pram."
 His relationship with his son has its ups and downs.
 Now his heart warms with a "flicker of filial affection;" then an unfortunate remark causes it to go out "like a pilot light in a sudden draft."